-How it works: Pick a medium-heavy weight that will fatigue you by about 8 to 10 reps.
+Pick a medium-heavy weight that will fatigue you by about 8 to 10 reps.
 If you’re new to working out, do 2 to 3 sets.
-More advanced fitness fans can do 4 sets.
-Don’t forget to warm up first (here’s a dynamic warm-up you can do before any workout), and cool down and stretch out those tight spots after.

-This movement targets the lower-body powerhouse muscles plus core (think glutes, quads, hamstrings, hip flexors, and calf muscles).
+This movement targets the lower-body powerhouse muscles plus your core — think glutes, quads, hamstrings, hip flexors, and calf muscles.
 The most well-known example is a squat.
 We’ve included two options below, but our list of squat variations has plenty more ideas.

-Stand with feet hip width and hold a weight overhead in each hand, keeping biceps in line with ears.
+Stand with feet hip-width apart.
+Hold a weight overhead in each hand, keeping biceps in line with your ears.
 Squat down, holding weights steady overhead throughout movement.

 A hip hinge is any movement that involves flexion or extension of the hips.
 Even though you’re working a lot of the same muscles as a squat, you’ll engage them in a different way.

 Beginner: Romanian deadlift with dumbbells